نوع مقاله : مقالههای پژوهشی

 نویسندگان [English]

-Introduction: Achieving a strong and durable bond between resin composite and dentin remains a challenging and widely debated issue in restorative dentistry.
-The aim of this study was to evaluate the effects of glutaraldehyde, hesperidin, and epigallocatechin gallate (EGCG) as collagen cross-linking agents on the microtensile bond strength (μTBS) to dentin by enhancing the stability of collagen fibrils.
+Introduction: Achieving a strong and stable bond between resin composite and dentin remains a subject of debate in restorative dentistry.
+The aim of this study was to evaluate the effects of glutaraldehyde, hesperidin, and epigallocatechin gallate (EGCG) as collagen cross-linking agents on dentin bond strength by enhancing the stability of collagen fibers.

 Materials and Methods: In this in vitro experimental study, 48 sound human molars were collected.
-After preparing the teeth to expose the dentin surface, they were etched with 35% phosphoric acid.
-The specimens were randomly divided into four groups: (1) 2% hesperidin, (2) 5% glutaraldehyde, (3) 0.02% EGCG, and (4) control group without any treatment.
-Following adhesive procedures and composite restoration, the microtensile bond strength (μTBS) was measured.
-Data were analyzed using one-way ANOVA and Tukey post hoc test.
+After preparation to expose the dentin surface, the teeth were etched with 35% phosphoric acid.
+The specimens were randomly divided into four groups: 1. application of 2% hesperidin, 2. application of 5% glutaraldehyde, 3. application of 0.02% EGCG, and 4. control group (no treatment).
+After restoration with composite, the microtensile bond strength (μTBS) was evaluated.
+Data were analyzed using one-way ANOVA and Tukey's post hoc test.

-Results: The μTBS in the EGCG-treated group was higher than in the other cross-linker-treated groups; however, the difference was not statistically significant compared to the untreated control group.
+Results: The μTBS in the EGCG-etched samples was higher than in samples etched with the other cross-linking agents; however, no significant difference was found between the groups treated with collagen cross-linkers (glutaraldehyde, hesperidin, and EGCG) and the untreated control group.
 A significant difference in bond strength was observed between the hesperidin and glutaraldehyde groups (P = 0.023), and between the hesperidin and EGCG groups (P = 0.005), while no significant differences were found between any of the treatment groups and the control group.

 کلیدواژهها [English]